Use models in Model Garden

 --region=LOCATION_ID

-2. Run the gcloud ai models delete command to delete the model by providing the model ID and the model's location.
+2. To delete the model, run the gcloud ai models delete command with the model ID and its location.

 gcloud ai models delete MODEL_ID \